The dreams of 'Baby Noor'

 Just as they had feared, Noor's family paid a price for accepting American help.
 Their shop in the market was bombed, and Haider said he was abducted twice and held for ransom by men he thought belonged to al Qaeda in Iraq.

-Haider told me his wife, Imam, never bonded with their baby.
+Haider told me his wife, Iman, never bonded with their baby.
 In some ways, she blamed herself for giving birth to a disabled child.
 After their divorce, Haider got married again to a longtime friend, Fatima.

 Sectarian strife forced the family to abandon Abu Ghraib and move into a more humble house in a largely Shiite neighborhood in Baghdad.
 Noor's grandmother, Soad, died in 2008, but she took care to save a scrapbook she'd compiled with all the newspaper stories about Noor.